camunda-community-hub/challenges/CD_CI/solution/GitHubAction/bpmn/GitHubActionBPMNSaaS.md

 ![All Secrets](GitHubAllSecrets.png)

-# 3. Add a worflow
+# 3. Add a workflow

 Create a directory `.github`, then a folder `workflows` on the root of the project